Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 Please note: Storytime space is limited.
 Each storytime will be filled to capacity on a first-come, first served basis.
 We have increased the number of weekly storytimes to meet the needs of our community.

-Baby Storytime at the Lexington Park Library
+All Ages Storytime at Lexington Park Library

 Please note: Storytime space is limited.
 Each storytime will be filled to capacity on a first-come, first served basis.
 We have increased the number of weekly storytimes to meet the needs of our community.

-Toddler Storytime at Leonardtown Library
+All Ages Storytime at Leonardtown Library

-Preschool Storytime at Leonardtown Library
+All Ages Storytime at Leonardtown Library

-Toddler Storytime at the Lexington Park Library
+Lunch at the Library

-Purposeful Play: Serious Fun for Preschoolers
+Purposeful Play : Serious Fun for Preschoolers

 Join us for learning-based crafts, games, and activities as we play our way to developing valuable school readiness skills such as fine motor control, following directions, and group participation.